 Rare Earth Nanomaterials

-agents using lanthanide metals.
+We are exploring the avenues to design biocompatible and selective cancer-targeting agents using lanthanide metals.
 In addition, we are interested in carrying out computational modeling studies of lanthanide-based materials to guide the experimental design.

 Supramolecular, Material science

 The research interests of the Dinkelmeyer group include organic synthesis, supramolecular chemistry, organic solid state chemistry and material science.
 The macroscopic properties that a material possesses depend greatly on how its component molecules are arranged within the material.
 The aim of supramolecular is to control the self assembly of organic molecules within materials using weak directional intermolecular forces such as H-bonding, metal-ligand bonding, dipole-dipole interactions etc.